PuSh International Performing Arts Festival: 2016 PuSh Festival

 The 2016 PuSh International Performing Arts Festival took place January 19 to February 7, and offered works from 7 countries.
 There were 250 performances and events across 17 venues, of which 125 were sold out.
 Attendance was over 23,000.
 The Artist-in-Residence was Jordan Tannahill.

 2017 PuSh Festival

 The 2017 PuSh International Performing Arts Festival took place January 16 to February 5.
 There were 200 performances and events across 18 venues, of which 97 were sold out.
 Attendance was over 22,500.

 2018 PuSh Festival

 The 2018 PuSh International Performing Arts Festival took place January 16 to February 4, and featured 96 Canadian artists and 79 International artists.
 There were 150 performances and events across 18 venues over 20 days.

 2019 PuSh Festival

-The next edition of the PuSh International Performing Arts Festival is scheduled to take place January 17 to February 3, 2019.
-The Artist-in-Residence is The Biting School.
+The 2019 PuSh International Performing Arts Festival took place January 17 to February 3, 2019.
+The Artist-in-Residence was The Biting School.